-Northeast Branch Accreditation
+Northeast Campus Accreditation

-The Northeast Branch is also accredited by the Southern Association of Colleges and Schools Commission on Colleges and registered by the Board of Regents of the State of New York.
+The Northeast campus is also accredited by the Southern Association of Colleges and Schools Commission on Colleges and registered by the Board of Regents of the State of New York.
 The master of divinity degree is registered with the Board of Regents as the Master of Divinity in Divinity (HEGIS #2301.10).
 The master of arts degree is registered with the Board of Regents as the Master of Arts in Theology (HEGIS #2301.00) and the Master of Arts in Christian Education (HEGIS #2301.00).
-The certificate program is registered with the Board of Regents as the Certificate in Ministry Preparation (HEGIS #5523.00) The associate program is registered with the Board of Regents as the Associate of Occupational Studies (HEGIS #5523.00).
+The Certificate Program is registered with the Board of Regents as the Certificate in Ministry Preparation (HEGIS #5623.00).
+The associate program is registered with the Board of Regents as the Associate of Occupational Studies (HEGIS #5623.00).